TriStaRvOiD/Kasper/README.md

 # Vanguard
-A pedometer written in Kotlin and Jetpack Compose
+An Android pedometer/health app written in Kotlin and Jetpack Compose